Chicago IL 60606

 She is currently a member of the Illinois Council of School Attorneys, the National Council of School Attorneys, and the Illinois Road and Transportation Builders Association.
 Sally has been identified by the American Council of Engineering Companies (ACEC) as a “national educational resource” on union-related issues.
 She was the editor of the firm’s newsletter, Human Resources Law & Practice Forum, its client e-mail bulletins, and the publication Employment Discrimination: An Employer’s Guide.

 Sally is a frequent speaker on a variety of labor and employment topics.
-She has been interviewed and quoted by the media on a range of topics including an interview in 2009 by CBS Channel 2/Chicago on how to conduct layoffs to minimize workplace violence, and by American Medical News on ways employers can best handle medical practice layoffs.
+She has been interviewed and quoted by the media on a range of topics including an interview by CBS Channel 2/Chicago on how to conduct layoffs to minimize workplace violence, and by American Medical News on ways employers can best handle medical practice layoffs.

 Representative Experience click to view

-- Resolved 20 plaintiff sexual harassment lawsuit successfully on behalf of large retail employer
+- Resolved 20 plaintiff sexual harassment lawsuit successfully on behalf of large retail employer.

-- Advises both public and private sector employers on reductions in force matters, developing strategy for both internal and external communication
+- Advises both public and private sector employers on reductions in force matters, developing strategy for both internal and external communication.

-- Effectively resolved religious accommodation cases against a large retail employer addressing whether employees could refuse to sell products that conflicted with their religious beliefs
+- Effectively resolved religious accommodation cases against a large retail employer addressing whether employees could refuse to sell products that conflicted with their religious beliefs.

 - The Issue of Accommodating Pregnant Employees May Reach the Supreme Court